Now accepting applications for the 2024 cohort by Monday, February 12 at 5 p.m.

 Faculty may either design a new course or redesign an existing course targeted at undergraduate, graduate and/or professional school students.
-We expect participants to offer the course in either Fall 2022 or Spring 2023, but proposals for courses starting in Fall 2023 will also be considered.
+We expect participants to offer the course in either Fall 2024 or Spring 2025, but proposals for courses starting in Fall 2025 will also be considered.
 For existing courses, faculty should have support from their unit for offering the redesigned course on a regular basis, at least three times in the subsequent five-year period.
 New courses can be more experimental in nature, but there should be commitment from the unit for offering the course multiple times (assuming sufficient enrollment).

 We also welcome faculty who are co-teaching a course to apply.
 In such an instance, one or both faculty may apply.
 If both faculty participate, the pair will receive $7,500 to use at their discretion.

 Course and faculty support

-Faculty will also have the opportunity to learn from and share ideas with a network of faculty, including other Fellows in the program and faculty who are experienced in this form of teaching who have offered to provide consultation to this group.
+Faculty will also have the opportunity to learn from and share ideas with a network of faculty, including other Fellows in the program and faculty who are experienced in this form of teaching.
 Duke Learning Innovation and the Office of Interdisciplinary Studies will provide course design guidance and will also be available to connect faculty to other faculty or resources to support their course goals.

 Application and selection